Post-doctoral positions currently open

 Interested candidates should send a CV (including a publication list and at least 3 references) and a statement of research experience and interest to firstname.lastname@example.org.

-We are always looking for graduate students passionate about modeling biological systems.
-You may apply through either of the following programs.
-It is highly recommended to contact email@example.com before applying.
+For graduate students, you may apply through either of the following programs. (please contact firstname.lastname@example.org before applying).
 Background in mathematical modeling and computer simulation is preferred.